Meetings and Workshops

 An overview of ten centuries of embroidery

-June 2021 meeting is taking place in July on Saturday 3rd July at 2.30pm
+June Meeting is taking place in July on Saturday 3rd July at 2.30pm

 ‘Experimental Textiles’ by Nikki Parmenter is on Saturday 24th July at 2.30 pm Zoom Meeting!